saadeghi/daisyui/src/docs/src/routes/blog/(posts)/how-to-add-new-colors-to-daisyui/+page.md

 However just because daisyUI is offering these color names, it doesn't mean you're limited to these colors.
 You can add new color names and use them in daisyUI themes.

-daisyUI has `primary`, `primary-focus` and `primary-content` but let's say you need a new shade of your primary color.
+daisyUI has `primary` and `primary-content` but let's say you need a new shade of your primary color.

 ### Step 1: Let's add a new color called `primary-muted` to Tailwind CSS